E5C8F/SmartPixClick/README_English.md

 `Smart PixClick` is an innovative desktop automation tool.
 Instead of relying on traditional coordinate recording or element listening, it uses **window image & color recognition**.
 Through an intuitive process of "Record – Recognize – Click", it makes any repetitive on-screen task effortlessly automatable.

 **Download:** [Smart PixClick.exe](https://github.com/E5C8F/SmartPixClick/blob/main/%E6%99%BA%E8%83%BD%E5%9B%BE%E8%89%B2%E7%82%B9%E5%87%BB%E5%99%A8.exe)
+> **⚠️ Prototype Version Notice**: This release is a functional prototype focused on core technology validation.
+The user interface (UI) and some interactions are **not yet fully polished**.
+Please understand if you encounter any rough edges.
+Your feedback via Issues is greatly appreciated to help improve the project.
 ---

 ## ✨ Key Features